Maintenance Log Books: What to Track (With Examples)

 1. Asset Identification

-To begin with, every log book should include specific details of each asset, such as its unique identification number, model, and location.
+To begin with, every logbook should include specific details of each asset, such as its unique identification number, model, and the current location of the asset.
 This is critical for tracking the maintenance history of different equipment, which ensures that maintenance activities are tailored to each asset’s requirements.
 Moreover, clear asset identification allows technicians to quickly locate essential information about a machine’s service history, making diagnostics and repairs more efficient.

 2. Maintenance Schedule